zuozhenggh/learning-library/oci-library/oci-hol/da-functions-load-file-into-adw-python/fn-lab/lab.md

   {"items":[{"name":"regionsnumbers","properties":{"schemaName":"ADMIN","tableName":"REGIONSNUMBERS","keyColumn":{"name":"ID","sqlType":"VARCHAR2","maxLength":255,"assignmentMethod":"UUID"},"contentColumn":{"name":"JSON_DOCUMENT","sqlType":"BLOB","jsonFormat":"OSON"},"versionColumn":{"name":"VERSION","type":"String","method":"UUID"},"lastModifiedColumn":{"name":"LAST_MODIFIED"},"creationTimeColumn":{"name":"CREATED_ON"},"readOnly":false},"links":[{"rel":"canonical","href":"https://.../ords/admin/soda/latest/regionsnumbers"}]}],"hasMore":false}
   ```

-## Deploy the function
+## **Step 6:** Deploy the function

-In this section you will clone the functions source code repository, and use the `fn deploy` command to build the Docker image, push the image to OCIR, and deplyo the function to Oracle Functions in your application.
+In this step, you will clone the functions source code repository and use the `fn deploy` command to build the Docker image, push the image to OCIR, and deploy the function to Oracle Functions in your application.

 1. From the Console UI, open the Cloud Shell.
 2. Clone the Functions source code repository: